PhiTux/schoco/README.md

 - Teachers can open pupils solutions with a single click and show/compare them at the beamer in the classroom without sending directories or files.
 - Explicitly no possibility to open foreign projects based on a project-id or similar (other than codeboard!).
 That's first because of privacy-reasons and second to minimize copying from others.
 - Use gitea on backend for storing all code.
-- Compilation and running the programs completely on the server (see [cookies](https://github.com/PhiTux/cookies) - is yet to be done).
+- Compilation and running the programs completely on the server (see /cookies - WIP).

 ## Architecture
 <img src="./schoco_architecture.svg">

+## Progress
+Even a completed task just means, that the specific base-work is done, but that the feature might still need some fine tuning...
+- [x] Usermanagement (Registration an login for teachers and pupils) and extended rights for teachers
+- [x] Classroom-management (Creation of courses and assigning pupils to courses)
+- [x] Create a new Java-Project based on a Hello-World-template
+- [x] Open my own Projects in the IDE
+- [x] Interaction with Gitea on localhost or different Host (HTTPS): (Loading all files and save changes)
+- [ ] WIP: Make cookies work (see /cookies)
+- [ ] Worker-Queue (or comparable) for cookies
+- [ ] Make homework out of projects with deadlines, submitting, view pupils solutions as teacher, ...
+- [ ] Mark projects as templates (when being a teacher)
+- [ ] Import/export projects/templates as zip

 # Start developing